Friday 26 September 2014

 What do you notice about the movement of the figures body?

 Stiff shuffling movement - lack of legs, they've broken a principle of animation - arcs.
 Deliberately done for the effect of enjoyment.
+Arms moved quite human like - followed the arc principle to create the effect of realism.

 Shot cat - followed the principle of gravity.